 Falling snow.
 Subzero temperatures.
 Icy roads and sidewalks.
 Winter weather can be challenging for all Chicagoans—especially commuters.

-To meet that goal, CTA staff receives extensive training on winter-specific issues and events—training that helps us maintain the highest level of services possible when snow starts to fall and temperatures start to drop.
+To meet that goal, our staff receives extensive training on winter-specific issues and events—training that helps us maintain the highest level of services possible when snow starts to fall and temperatures start to drop.
 And our equipment is thoroughly tested and prepared to ensure it’s ready for the winter season.